Houston Slip and Fall Attorney

 Slip and fall accident victims can suffer many injuries, including spinal injuries, broken hips and other broken bones, and traumatic brain injuries.
-If you’ve been hurt in a slip and fall accident and are dealing with any of these common injuries, you need the help of a top Houston personal injury lawyer.
+If you’ve been hurt in a slip-and-fall accident and are dealing with any of these common injuries, you need the help of a top Houston personal injury lawyer.

-Types of Slip and Falls in Stores, Restaurants, and other Commercial Places
+Types of Slip and Falls in Stores, Restaurants, and Other Commercial Places

-Our Houston slip and fall injury lawyers deal with all types of slip and fall cases.
+Our Houston slip and fall injury lawyers deal with all types of slip-and-fall cases.
 Here are a few common types of slip and fall cases that occur regularly in stores and other commercial properties including:

 - Wet Floors after cleaning.
 When a store, office, or other business cleans a floor, it is important to warn the public by putting up signs warning about the slippery floor.
 It is surprising how many times this simple security step is not taken.
 If you are injured in a slip and fall due to this negligent activity, you are entitled to seek compensation for your injuries.

 - Substances are dropped on the floor by others.
 Certainly, it is often the case that customers drop an item in a grocery store and just leave it there without notifying the store management.
-If this happens and then another customer immediately slips and falls in the substance, the store would likely not have liability.
+If this happens and then another customer immediately slips and falls into the substance, the store would likely not have liability.
 However, if the substance is on the floor for an unreasonable time or if an employee sees it before the slip and fall but takes no action, the store would be liable for the injuries.

 - Defective surfaces.
 Uneven or broken surfaces can subject the property owner to liability for a slip and fall claim if the defect is considered an unreasonably dangerous condition.

 - Conditions created by the Owner or Employees.
-Sometimes, a slip and fall is caused by a condition such as a spill created by an employee of the company or store.
+Sometimes, a slip and fall are caused by a condition such as a spill created by an employee of the company or store.
 In this case, a claimant would not need to show many other facts of negligence – an employee leaving a spill on the floor would be a negligent act and certainly could be unreasonably dangerous.

 If you’ve been hurt by a fall caused by one of these hazardous conditions, get medical attention and then contact our Houston slip and fall attorney right away for legal help with your injury claim.